Maître de Conférences

 Department of Electronics and Computer Engineering (EII)

-~chos (pronounce "echos") is a combined Art and Science project conducted with the artists Haythem Zakaria and Yro Yto in 2014.
+As an example of a teaching multidisciplinary project, ~chos (pronounce "echos") is a combined Art and Science project conducted with the artists Haythem Zakaria and Yro Yto experimented in 2014 with a class of 50 Master 1 students.